utsavanand2/docs/docs/get-started/quickstart-k8s.md

 In this quick-start the inlets-operator for Kubernetes will enable us to get a public IP address for a LoadBalancer service in our private cluster.

+> This sample is to show that an internal service can be exposed with a LoadBalancer.
+> To expose an IngressController and for full TLS termination, see the example here: [Expose Your IngressController and get TLS from LetsEncrypt](https://docs.inlets.dev/#/get-started/quickstart-ingresscontroller-cert-manager?id=expose-your-ingresscontroller-and-get-tls-from-letsencrypt)

 ## Pre-reqs

 * A computer or laptop running MacOS or Linux, or Git Bash or WSL on Windows